top of page

 Project Stats: 9.5 weeks, Solo Project

-Tools used for Project: Unity Engine, Unity Store, Pro Tools
+Project Tools: Unity Engine, Unity Store, Pro Tools

 (Jan.
 2021 - Mar.
 2021)

-Personal Roles in Project: Did it All Myself
+Personal Project Roles: Did it All Myself

-Tools used for Project: Unity Engine, Adobe Illustrator
+Project Tools: Unity Engine, Adobe Illustrator

 (Sep.
 2020 - Nov.
 2020)

-'Detective Game' is a single level Explorative Mystery VR game driven by environmental storytelling through a crime scene.
-The game was designed for Oculus Rift (VR) under a focus of "exploring how game environments and mechanics can be shaped around the key elements of a VR experience."
+Designed for Oculus Rift (VR) under a focus of "exploring how game environments and mechanics can be shaped around the key elements of a VR experience."

-Tools used for Project: Unity Engine, Adobe Illustrator
+Project Tools: Unity Engine, Adobe Illustrator